 I Chose Him

-Twenty-nine years ago I chose him.
+Thirty-one years ago I chose him.
 And today I choose him all over again.
 The life we’ve built, the experiences we’ve shared, and the love that has grown make him my choice forever.

-A successful marriage requires falling in love many times, always with the same person. —Mignon McLaughlin
+A successful marriage requires falling in love many times, always with the same person.—Mignon McLaughlin

 I feel grateful to still love him, and feel even more grateful he still loves me.
 Marriage is about learning to love someone more than yourself.
 Putting their needs above your own, and changing because you want to be better for them.